Alpha Kappa Alpha: Incorporation: 1912–1913

 By the end of the 1911–12 school year, Alpha Kappa Alpha had more than forty members at Howard.
 In October, former president Nellie Quander was invited to attend a sorority meeting.
 In this meeting, the active members proposed changing the sorority's name, colors, and symbols.
 Quander opposed the changes, advising the students that they had no right, legally or ethically, to make such changes.
 Quander advised them to hold a poll of the entirety of the sorority.
 That poll found that the vast majority did not favor the change.

-Some of the undergraduate members who favored the changes held a meeting the next month with other collegiate women and voted to established a new group that incorporated the changes, forming what became Delta Sigma Theta.
-Quander set up a committee that worked to incorporate Alpha Kappa Alpha to ensure its continuation.
-Alpha Kappa Alpha Sorority became the first African-American sorority to incorporate nationally on January 29, 1913.
+Some of the undergraduate members who favored the changes held a meeting the next month with other collegiate women and voted to reorganize the group and incorporated the changes, forming another organization, Delta Sigma Theta.
+Quander set up a committee to incorporate Alpha Kappa Alpha to ensure the organization's continuation.
+Alpha Kappa Alpha became the first African-American sorority to incorporate nationally on January 29, 1913.

 A closeup of an Alpha Phi Alpha delegate badge from the 23rd Boulé.
 The tri-convention—consisting of Alpha Kappa Alpha, Alpha Phi Alpha, and Kappa Alpha Psi—was held December 27–31, 1940, in Kansas City, Missouri.